By Tim Lambert

 Karl Benz and Gottlieb Daimler made the first cars in 1885 and 1886.
-Meanwhile at sea travel was revolutionized by the steamship.
+Meanwhile, sea travel was revolutionized by steamship.
 By 1815 steamships were crossing the English Channel.
 Furthermore, it used to take several weeks to cross the Atlantic.
 Then in 1838, a steamship called Sirius made the journey in 19 days.
 However steam did not completely replace sail until the end of the 19th century when the steam turbine was used on ships.

 Medicine During the Industrial Revolution